enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step1.md

 substituting `<your repository name>` with the actual name of repository you created before.

-> E.g.: Mario_Rossi is the name of repository, the command is `git remote add origin https://bitbucket.springlab.enel.com/scm/itdsver/mario-rossi.git`
+> E.g.: Mario-Rossi is the name of repository, the command is `git remote add origin https://bitbucket.springlab.enel.com/scm/itdsver/mario-rossi.git`

 With this command we've added a new origin and we can push on remote repository to sync our changes.